 If the system is a PIU system, and you specify HEAT-SOURCE = HEAT-PUMP, then the COOL-SOURCE will not be available as it will automatically be coils.
 The coil attaches to the condensing unit via the CONDENSING-UNIT keyword.
+The use of this code word will also cause the cooling coil to be powered by the same condensing unit; you cannot specify the cooling coil independently of the heating coil.

-CONDENSING-UNIT The source of heat is an outdoor condensing unit serving one or more heating heating coil.
+CONDENSING-UNIT The source of heat is an outdoor condensing unit serving one or more heating more information, refer to "Variable Refrigerant Flow Systems"